Virginia Beach Tractor-Trailer Accident Causes

 A truck driver may not always be responsible for the crash that injured you or led to the death of a loved one.
 Other factors and parties are often equally liable for your injuries.
 They include:

 - Defective Parts: For example, if a defective truck part contributed to your accident, or if the truck did not receive proper maintenance, certain manufacturers and contractors may also be held accountable.
-We have seen instances in which defective truck tires shredded, causing serious accidents or brakes failed.
+We have seen instances in which defective truck tires shredded, causing serious accidents, or in which brakes have failed.
 In these cases, a manufacturer, a trucking company or a maintenance company could be held liable.

 - Imposing Unrealistic Work Schedules: The FMSCA imposes hours of service regulations which restrict the time a truck driver should spend behind the wheel as we detail here.
 Some trucking companies or drivers flout these and keep false records.
 Often trucking companies impose unrealistic schedules on drivers because they are concerned about their bottom line.
 The FMSCA lists driver fatigue as being among the top 10 causes of 18-wheeler and other truck crashes.